ADVISORY-Olympics-Sochi 2014 Athlete Profile Package

 * Russian track athletes still banned (Adds Reedie comments)

-Reuters is currently running a feature package on 50 Athletes to watch at the 2014 Sochi Winter Olympics.
-The profiled athletes for January 21 will be:
+Jan 15 Reuters is currently running a feature package on 50 Athletes to watch at the 2014 Sochi Winter Olympics.
+The four profiled athletes for January 15 will be:

 The profiles, including pictures, will run at 1700 GMT (1200 ET) (Compiled by Julian Linden)